Drexel’s Gogotsi and European Collaborators Advance Understanding of Energy Storage Mechanisms in Nature Materials

 This international collaboration is exemplified in the Master Program in Materials for Energy Storage and Conversion (MESC) offered jointly by Universities in France, Poland, Spain, China and the US (Drexel University), in which students spent four semesters studying in at least three different countries and obtaining important international experience, in addition to knowledge in the energy field.
 Currently, 3 MESC students perform their master thesis research at Drexel (see http://www.nano.drexel.edu/energy/ for details).

-The figure below (Molecular Dynamics simulations by the group of Mathieu Salanne): shows ionic liquid surrounded by two porous carbon electrodes.
+The figure above (Molecular Dynamics simulations by the group of Mathieu Salanne): shows ionic liquid surrounded by two porous carbon electrodes.
 It explains how the positive (red) and negative (green) ions interact with the carbon surface.
 The charging mechanism involves the exchange of ions between the bulk and the electrode.
 This simulation yields much higher capacitance values than in models using simplified regular electrode geometries.

 Complete reference: C. Merlet, B. Rotenberg, P.A.
 Madden, P.-L. Taberna, P. Simon, Y. Gogotsi, and M. Salanne, On the molecular origin of supercapacitance in nanoporous carbon electrodes, Nature Materials (2012) DOI: 10.1038/NMAT3260